 Here’s a few examples of some of my favorite charities:

-– Sponsor a farm animal from Farm Sanctuary.
+– Sponsor a farm animal from Farm Sanctuary or at Woodstock Farm Animal Sanctuary.

 – Sponsor a bat from Bat World Sanctuary.